Bhabagrahirout/Selenium/Actions&Action/Actions.md

 *		KeyBoard

 		 1)sendkeys
-			a)first click an input, then do
+			a)first click an input, then pass
 				action.keyDown(Keys.SHIFT).perform();
 				action.keyDown("a").perform();
 				Keys keycode=Keys.getKeyFromUnicode('a');//it is use for  special characters or symbols that have associated key codes , not work for char action.keyUp(Keys.SHIFT).perform();
-				// for character kayUp() maynot needed but for Shift,ctrl,Alt etc require
+				// for character kayUp() maynot needed but for Shift,ctrl,Alt etc require b)without click
+				action.keyDown(ele, "a").perform(); // we can press only one char at a time

 *		Drag and Drop